0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 <li>And more</ul>
 <p align="center"> <img src="https://i.imgur.com/KNq7Tmr.png" height="30%" width="30%" alt="Event Viewer 4625 log"/></p>

+## Gather API key for use with PowerShell

 We will grab the IP address that is found here in Event Viewer that was from the failed login and use that address with <a href="https://ipgeolocation.io/">ipgeolocation.io</a> to get an accurate IP address lookup.
 This will allow us to plot ou the different attackers on a map.
 <p align="center"> <img src="https://i.imgur.com/Ophfhxt.png" height="50%" width="50%" alt="IP Geolocation"/></p>
 There will be a need to disable the firewall on the VM so that it can respond to ICMP echo request so that the bad actors can discover it on the internet.